SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/commissioning/SBND_Commissioning_Get_Started.md

 7 - Available Samples
 ---------------------------------------

-There are commissioning samples available that have already been processed and contain the HitDumper tree:
+There are commissioning samples available that have already been processed and contain the HitDumper tree, check the [commissioning samples page](SBND_Commissioning_Samples).

-BNB Neutrino Plus Cosmics: `/sbnd/data/commissioning/simulation/bnb_cosmics/v09_22_01/prod_v1/`

-Cosmics only, CRT filtered (front-back): `/sbnd/data/commissioning/simulation/cosmics_frontbackcrt/v09_22_03_00/prod_v1/`

-Cosmics only, CRT filtered (east-west): `/sbnd/data/commissioning/simulation/cosmics_eastwestcrt/v09_22_03_00/prod_v1/`